robinrendle/robinrendle.com/_posts/2020-09-30-web-apps-are-not-a-thing-please-stop.md

 When I think of web apps I think of them as brittle, rigid, dumb machines; software that can’t flex to meet us here in our bodies.

 And I reckon this is what inspired me about Ethan Marcotte’s original [argument for building responsive websites](https://alistapart.com/article/responsive-web-design/).
-Not the cool tech, or the new working philosophy, but instead how that tiny blog post is an act of rebellion against this way of thinking, of fighting laziness.
-Responsive web design and accessibility work and everything that goes into making a great “website” expands the scope of what we expect software to be.
+Not the cool tech, or the new working philosophy, but instead that tiny act of rebellion against brittle software.
+Everything that goes into making a great “website” expands the scope of what we expect software to be; fast, accessible, responsive, kind.

-Building software that is fast, accessible, responsive, kind.
-Building a Web for us all.
+But we can only do this if we stop making the distinction between “web apps” and “websites.”
+Only then can we start to build a Web for us all.